ElmeTabassum/elmetabassum.github.io/README.md

 From October 2019 to Present

+### Bachelor of Science

+Shahjalal University of Science & Technology (SUST), Sylhet, Bangladesh

+Major in Genetic Engineering and Biotechnology

+From April 2014 to June 2018

+## Awards

+* Best Idea Presentation Award at BABG National Congress 2017

+* Best Poster Presentation Award at 31 BSM Annual Conference, 2018

+## Projects and Work Experience

+* Internship in the department of Plant Biochemistry and Infection Biology, University of Hamburg

+* Internship in the department of Developmental Biology, University of Hamburg

+* Working Student at Department of Developmental Biology, University of Hamburg

+* Research Assistant in “Establishment of natural stock assessment system for Hilsa shad, Tenualosa ilisha in Bangladesh using molecular genetic approaches”

+* Bachelor thesis on “RAPD Genotyping of Hilsha Shad, Tenualosa ilisha Collected from Marine and Freshwater Habitats”

+* “Subtractive genomics approach for identifying potential therapeutic drug targets in Proteus mirabilis”

+* “Insilico analysis of structural and functional changes of EGFR protein caused by damaging SNPs”

+## Extracurricular skills

+* Advance learner at School of Molecular Biology at CANSi Research Initiative <br> 2016 – 2018

+* Member at Shikor (A voluntary cultural organization) Key tasks: Worked as the treasurer for “Shyama” (A dance drama)

+• 2015-2017 Volunteer at Britter Baire, a voluntary organization
+2012-2015
 You can use the [editor on GitHub](https://github.com/ElmeTabassum/elmetabassum.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.